 Just Energy to voluntarily delist shares from TSX

-March 16 (Reuters) - Electricity and gas provider Just Energy JE.TO said on Tuesday it had applied to voluntarily delist its shares from the Toronto Stock Exchange.
+March 16 (Reuters) - Canada's Just Energy JE.TO said on Tuesday it had applied to voluntarily delist its shares from the Toronto Stock Exchange after the electricity and gas provider filed for bankruptcy last week.

-Last week, the company had filed for creditor protection in Canada and said it planned to do the same in the United States, citing massive costs from the Texas deep freeze. (https://refini.tv/3vxr916)
+On March 9, the company filed for creditor protection in Canada and said it planned to do the same in the United States due to massive costs from the Texas deep freeze.

+It became the second Texas electricity company to take that step in the face of extraordinary electricity charges during the cold snap.

+Just Energy said it plans to apply to the TSX Venture Exchange to transition the trading of its common shares from the TSX to the TSX-V.

 (Reporting by Arundhati Sarkar in Bengaluru; Editing by Amy Caren Daniel)